-Counselling provides a space to be truly listened to, reflect on your life, and make changes where need be. *During this period I am working remotely by Zoom and will return to face to face work when possible*.
+Counselling provides a space to be truly listened to, reflect on your life, and make changes where need be. *During this period I am working remotely by Zoom and will return to in-person work when possible*.
 I am a BACP Senior Accredited counsellor with over twenty years' experience.
 I have been a qualified supervisor for over ten years.

 You may be feeling stuck and talking things through in the company of another person can help you move forward.
 My way of working is to explore where your feelings, thoughts and behaviours have come from and then look at coping skills to soothe and manage any of those that are not helpful to you.

 In counselling, I offer 1:1 work with adults and with young people aged eleven and onwards for mid to long term work using psychodynamic talking therapy and mindfulness from the ACT model.
 Sessions are held weekly, ideally at the same time each week to give continuity.

-Many issues might bring someone to counselling; issues with health, transitions, identity, grief, loss or change, anxiety, stress, depression, panic, relationships, work problems, repeating patterns of unhelpful behaviour.
+Many situations might bring someone to counselling; issues with health, transitions, identity, grief, loss or change, anxiety, stress, depression, panic, relationships, work problems, repeating patterns of unhelpful behaviour.
 You may need support understanding your past experiences and/or managing a current situation or problem.
 I welcome clients who identify along the spectrum of gender, sex and relationship diversity.

 My working model is probably best described as integrative as it combines:

-Using a psychodynamic approach to strive to understand how the past has influenced present thoughts, feelings and behaviour and explore unresolved issues while making any changes that the client needs in their life.
+Using talking therapy from the psychodynamic approach to strive to understand how the past has influenced present thoughts, feelings and behaviour and explore unresolved issues while making any changes that would benefit you in your life.
 This may include finding ways of doing things differently where possible.